fictionco/fiction/@apps/docs/src/docs/pages.md

 Factor supports a dynamic page and page template system that is useful for both apps and themes.

-The use case for pages is to make various types of pages available to create and edit from the dashboard, which has the following advantages:
+This allows you to create and edit your app's pages from the dashboard.
+Advantages:

 - No rebuilding your app for every change (common issue with static site generators)
 - Themes can pre-design pages that can be shown in the dashboard interface